 Upwing Energy is committed to supporting the energy industry in its carbon emission reduction goals.
 Upwing has achieved carbon neutrality since 2020 by implementing energy efficiency in its corporate operations and securing carbon offsets for any outstanding emissions.
-Our aim is to continually reduce emissions associated with employee activity and the build and deployment of each Subsurface Compressor SystemTM.
-In the process, Upwing's Subsurface Compressor System will provide meaningful emission reductions that give upstream natural gas companies an upper hand in their clean energy journey.
+Our aim is to continually reduce emissions associated with employee activity and the build of each tool.
+In the process, our Subsurface Compressor Systems will provide meaningful emission reductions that give upstream natural gas companies an upper hand in their clean energy journey.

-Upwing Energy is committed to achieving carbon neutrality from the period of September 1, 2023 - August 30, 2024, in accordance with PAS 2060 standards.
-Upwing Energy will offset the entirety of its 1,552 metric tonnes (MT) of $CO_2e$ for the period.
+Upwing Energy is committed to achieving carbon neutrality from the period of September 1, 2022 - August 30, 2023, in accordance with PAS 2060 standards.
+Upwing Energy will offset the entirety of its 1,797 metric tonnes (MT) of CO2e for the period.